Diophantine Geometry over Groups VIII: Stability

-In section 5 we use the geometric structure of a general definable set that was proved using the sieve procedure in [Se6], together with the stability of the classes of definable sets that are considered in section 4, to prove the stability of a general definable set over a free group, hence, to obtain the stability of a free group (Theorem 5.1).
+In section 5 we use the geometric structure of a general definable set that was proved using the sieve procedure in [Se6], together with the stability of the families of definable sets that are considered in section 4, to prove the stability of a general definable set over a free group, hence, to obtain the stability of a free group (Theorem 5.1).
 Using the results of [Se8] we further generalize our results to a non-elementary, torsion-free (Gromov) hyperbolic group (Theorem 5.2).

-Finally, in section 6, we apply once again the geometric structure of a definable set obtained in [Se6], to give examples of a definable set over a free group and over a non-elementary, torsion-free hyperbolic group, that do not belong to the Boolean algebra generated by equational sets, hence, to prove that the theories of free and non-elementary torsion-free (Gromov) hyperbolic groups are not equational.
+The objects, techniques and arguments that we use in proving stability, are all based on the work on Tarski's problems, and in particular on the sieve procedure for quantifier elimination ([Se1]-[Se6]).
+Parts of the arguments require not only familiarity with the main objects that are presented in these papers, but also with the procedures that are used in them.
+We give the exact references wherever we apply these procedures, or use previously defined notions.

 Quite a few people have assisted us along the course of this work.
 In particular we would like to thank G. Cherlin, W. Hodges, O. Belegradek, A. Pillay, B. Zilber, and especially E. Hrushovski for their help and suggestions.
+Dave Gabai has encouraged us to revise this paper, and Eliyahu Rips read it thoroughly and made us double its length.
+I am grateful to both of them.

 \vglue 1.5pc \centerline{\bf{\S1.
 The Minimal (Graded) Rank Case}}